PKU-MARL/DexterousHands/README.md

 # Bimanual Dexterous Manipulation via Reinforcement Learning
 <img src="assets/image_folder/cover.jpg" width="1000" border="1"/>

-**Motivation**: Dexterous manipulaiton as a common but challenging task has attracted a great deal of interest in the field of robotics.
-Thanks to the intersection of RL and robotics, previous study achieves a good performance on unimanual dexterous manipulaiton.
-However, how to balance between hand dexterity and bimanual coordination remains an open challenge.
-Therefore, we provided a novel benchmark for researchers to study the problem in the context of machine intelligence.

-**Bi-DexMani** provides a collection of tasks and reinforcement learning algorithms for bimanual dexterous manipulations.
-Diverse scenarios in Bi-DexMani are developed with the following features:
+**Bi-DexMani** provides a collection of bimanual dexterous manipulations tasks and (multi-agent) reinforcement learning algorithms for solving them.
+Reaching human-level sophistication of hand dexterity and bimanual coordination remains an open challenge for modern robotics practices.
+To better help the community study this problem, Bi-DexMani are developed with the following key features:
+- **Efficiency**: Bi-DexMani is built within [Isaac Gym](https://developer.nvidia.com/isaac-gym); it supports running thousands of environments simultaneously on one single GPU.
+For example, on one NVIDIA RTX 3090 GPU, Bi-DexMani can reach the mean FPS of 40,000+ by running  2048  environments in parallel.
-- **High dimensionality**: we provide the robotic environments with high dimensional state-action spaces (state: more than 400 dim; action: 52 dim), thus bringing a new challenge for model-free reinforcement learning.
+- **RL/MARL Benchmark**: we provide the first bimanual manipulation task environments with high dimensional continuous state-action spaces for (multi-agent) reinforcement learning practitioners, along with a comprehensive benchmark for exsiting model-free RL methods.
-- **Cooperation**: we support two types of interface, single-agent and multi-agent modes.
-Meanwhile, our multi-agent setting is heterogeneous unlike [SMAC](https://github.com/oxwhirl/smac) where agents share parameters.
-Particularly, the definition of finger agents makes it possible to evaluate the cooperative level between different fingers.
+- **Cooperation**: we support two types of RL interface, single-agent and multi-agent modes.
+In our multi-agent settings, agents are genuinely  **heterogeneous** (i.e, each finger has its own use); this is very different from common multi-agent environment such as [SMAC](https://github.com/oxwhirl/smac) environment where agents can simply share parameters to solve the task.
-- **Availability**: we implement some single-agent and multi-agent algorithms, whose performances demonstrate our tasks are able to be solved to some extent, as shown in our experimental performance section.
-- **Efficiency**: we support running thousands of environments simultaneously based on [Isaac Gym](https://developer.nvidia.com/isaac-gym).
-The results illustrate the mean FPS (frame per second) of 2048 parallel environments in Bi-DexMani is about 40000 on a single NVIDIA RTX3090 GPU.
-- **Generalization**: we introduce a variety of objects from the [YCB](https://rse-lab.cs.washington.edu/projects/posecnn/) and [SAPIEN](https://sapien.ucsd.edu/) dataset (more than 2000 objects) and a large number of tasks (more than 20 tasks), thus allowing meta-RL and multi-task RL algorithms to learn general skills and generalize to unseen scenarios.
+- **Generalization**: we introduce a variety of objects from the [YCB](https://rse-lab.cs.washington.edu/projects/posecnn/) and [SAPIEN](https://sapien.ucsd.edu/) dataset (more than 2,000 objects), thus allows meta-RL and multi-task RL algorithms to be explored.
-- **Cognition**: we provide some underlying relationships between our dexterous tasks and the movements of children from different ages.
-It will facilitate researchers on infant behavior and development to validate some hypotheses.

 The potential application of this platform mainly is to become an important tool to evaluate the peroformance of  RL-based algorithms for the community of robotics.